RU-ECE/DovKrugerCourses/FAQ.md

 [Setup Software for my courses](setup/readme.md)

 Old videos for all my courses are located in a file called CourseVideos which is under the top directory.
+Unfortunately these links are all Stevens and I cannot reach them.
+I will try to fix this.

 On the first day we will go over the rules, but all the rules are in the syllabi for each course, located in the courseinfo directory.
 Each course has its own syllabus with the specifics of materials, but they all share a common generic syllabus file with the grading rules.